passcod/omelette/README.md

 systemd timer to keep it going.

 If you don’t tweet much, you don’t need to run it as much.
 But if you tweet lots, you'll need to run it more often.
-When it runs, it will tell you how many calls it had to make to the Twitter API to go however far back as it needed to pull down your tweet history since it last ran.
+When it syncs, it will tell you how many calls it had to make to the Twitter API to go however far back as it needed to pull down your tweet history since it last ran.
 You want to get it so that it does one call every time it runs, and no more than that.
 Give yourself some margin to